 B. View of missile fired from enemy aircraft

 Windows Media-download file

 So far, we mainly talked about keeping yourself alive.
 Keeping your wingman alive involves taking the brunt of the enemy fire yourself and just having them destroy the easy targets.
 It also means clearing a path for them.
 That means quickly destroying the aircraft in front of you.
 This requires head on manuevering.

 Another important thing is to use your wingman effectively.
 Some losses can not be helped.
-Although you will want to destroy the majority of the hard to destroy enemy planes, allow them to destroy planes in some directions you can not.
-If you notice that there are gobs of planes at your 10:30 o'clock as well as your 12 o'clock, have them cover one of these directions, so you do not become overwhelmed.
+Although you will want to destroy the majority of the hard to destroy enemy planes, allow them to destroy planes in some directions that you can not.
+If you notice that there are gobs of planes at your 10:30 o'clock as well as your 12 o'clock, have them cover one of these directions, so that you do not become overwhelmed.

 But if there are gobs of hard aircraft in just one direction, have a good setup for your wingmen.
 Keep kicking them out until their following distance is really high, like 7-10 miles.
 Then go ahead and let them also attack the same targets.
 Do not worry about saving ordinance or getting lots of air to air kills in your flight.
 Settle for 6-8 kills per 4 ship flight.
 For a hard enemy, this is a lot-especially if you can get the kills in a short amount of time with little friendly losses.

 Then exit the flight and move to the next flight.